Meaning of Plate Tectonics

-The word ‘plate’ was first used by Canadian geophysicist J.T.
-Wilson in 1965.
-A terrestrial solid land is called a plate.
-The study related to the nature and flow of these plates is called plate tectonics.
-The emergence of the plate concept is based on two facts –
+The term “plate” was coined by Canadian geophysicist J.T.
+Wilson in 1965 to refer to a solid landmass on Earth.
+The study of the nature and movement of these plates is known as plate tectonics.
+The concept of plates emerged from two observations:

 - Describe the Concept of Normal Erosion Cycle Propounded by Davis.

 - How were the oceans and continents formed?
 Discuss the Quaternary Theory.